tripleee/SmokeDetector-wiki/Commands.md

  - `!!/location` - Replies with the current location, as set in the `config` file
  - `!!/test <string>` - Runs `<string>` against the filter as if it appeared in a question body.

+# Commands as reply for everyone

+- `why` - Shows the keywords that SmokeDetector caught.

 # Privileged commands

 These commands require privileges.